neogeek83/CarMonitor/README.md

 	*  6 b / w - 12V system (-)
 	*  7 green - coolant temperature sensor
 	*  8 g / w - coolant temperature sensor (-)

+  * Harness #2 (Pin 1 on breadboard is FARTHEST to Arduino):
+    *  1 blue - not in use
+	*  2 b /w - not in use
+	*  3 orange - not in use
+	*  4 o /w   - not in use
+	*  5 brown - HALL GND
+	*  6 b / w - HALL 5Vcc
+	*  7 green - HALL Sensor (pulls to GND when magnet S pole is detected)
+	*  8 g / w - not in use

   * Arduino Pins:
     * A0 - Air Sensor (Black) (10k)
 	* A1 - ~ (10.3k)